MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-onedrive-integration-onpremises.md

 [!INCLUDE[onedrive-url](includes/onedrive-url.md)]

-## <a name="set-up-the-onedrive-connection-in-version--and-later" />Set up the OneDrive connection in version 21 and later
+## <a name="set-up-the-onedrive-connection-in-version-21-and-later" />Set up the OneDrive connection in version 21 and later

 Use this procedure if you're using Business Central 2022 release wave 2 (version 21) or later.